Forensics and Communication, Master of Fine Arts (M.F.A.)

 Application Requirements

-• Three letters of recommendation from individuals qualified to judge your academic potential.
+• Three letters of recommendation from individuals qualified to judge your academic competence in communication

 • Resume